Pope Leo XIII: Thomism

-As Pope, he used all his authority for a revival of Thomism, the theology of Thomas Aquinas.
-On 4 August 1879, Leo XIII promulgated the encyclical Aeterni Patris ("Eternal Father"), which, more than any other single document, provided a charter for the revival of Thomism, the medieval theological system based on the thought of Aquinas – as the official philosophical and theological system of the Catholic Church.
-It was to be normative not only in the training of priests at church seminaries but also in the education of the laity at universities.
+As pope, he used all his authority for a revival of the theology of Thomas Aquinas.
+On 4 August 1879, Leo XIII promulgated the encyclical Aeterni Patris ("Eternal Father") — which, more than any other single document, provided a charter for the revival of Thomism, the medieval theological system based on the thought of Aquinas – as the official philosophical and theological system of the Catholic Church.
+It was to be normative not only in the training of priests but also in the education of the laity at universities.